 - 1. Documentation of the commercial eel fishery should be more accurate so that our understanding of participation in the fishery and the amount of directed effort could be known. - 2.
-A stock assessment committee should identify the best stock assessment methods for
+A stock assessment committee should identify the best stock assessment methods for American eel. - 3.
+Investigate, develop, and improve technologies for American eel passage upstream and downstream at various barriers for each life stage.
+In particular, investigate low-cost alternatives to traditional fishway designs for passage of eel. - 4.

-MRFSS Data for American Eel is uncertain.
-The proportional standard errors (PSEs) New York and Virginia during 2000 were 92.2 and 99.9 respectively.
-No data was recorded for the other states along the eastern seaboard.

-- American eel. - 3.
 Investigate survival and mortality rates of different life stages (leptocephalus, glass eel, yellow eel, and silver eel) to assist in the assessment of annual recruitment.
-Such research could be aided by continuing and initiating new tagging programs with individual states. - 4.
-Regular periodic stock assessments and establishment of sustainable reference points for eel are required to develop a sustainable harvest rate in addition to determining whether the population is stable, decreasing, or increasing. - 5.
+Such research could be aided by continuing and initiating new tagging programs with individual states. - 5.
 Evaluate the impact, both upstream and downstream, of barriers on eel with respect to population and distribution effects.
 Determine relative contribution of historic loss of habitat to potential eel population and reproductive capacity. - 6.
+A coast wide sampling program for American eel should be formulated using standardized and statistically robust methodologies. - 7.
+Tagging Programs: A number of issues could be addressed with a properly designed tagging program.
+These include: - Local and regional movement and migration patterns - Natural, fishing, and/or discard mortality; Survival - Growth - Validation of aging method(s) - Abundance - Reporting rates - Tag shedding or tag attrition rate - 8.
+Regular periodic stock assessments and establishment of sustainable reference points for eel are required to develop a sustainable harvest rate in addition to determining whether the population is stable, decreasing, or increasing. - 9.
+Contaminant effects on eel and the effects of bioaccumulation with respect to impacts on survival and growth (by age) and effect on maturation and reproductive success should be researched. - 10.
+Economics studies are necessary to determine the value of the fishery and the impact of regulatory management. - 11.
+Investigate: fecundity, length and weight relationships for females throughout their range; growth rates for males and females throughout their range; predator-prey relationships; behavior and movement of eel during their freshwater residency; oceanic-behavior, movement and spawning location of adult mature eel; and all information on the leptocephalus stage of eel.

+- 12. Assess characteristics and distribution of eel habitat and value of habitat with respect to growth and sex determination. - 13.
 Triggering mechanism for metamorphosis to mature adult, silver eel life stage with specific emphasis on the size and age of the onset of maturity, by sex.
-A maturity schedule (proportion mature by size or age) would be extremely useful in combination with migration rates. - 7.
-A coast wide sampling program for American eel should be formulated using standardized and statistically robust methodologies. - 8.
-Investigate: fecundity, length and weight relationships for females throughout their range; growth rates for males and females throughout their range; predator-prey relationships; behavior and movement of eel during their freshwater residency; oceanic-behavior, movement and spawning location of adult mature eel; and all information on the leptocephalus stage of eel. - 9.
-Assess characteristics and distribution of eel habitat and value of habitat with respect to growth and sex determination. - 10.
-Age at entry of glass eel into estuaries and fresh waters should be examined. - 11.
-Location and triggering mechanism for metamorphosis from leptocephalus to eel should be examined. - 12.
-The historic participation level of subsistence fishers in wildlife management planning needs to be reviewed, and relevant issues brought forth with respect to those subsistence fishers involved with American eel. - 13.
-Investigate, develop, and improve technologies for American eel passage upstream and downstream at various barriers for each life stage.
-In particular, investigate low-cost alternatives to traditional fishway designs for passage of eel. - 14.
-Economics studies are necessary to determine the value of the fishery and the impact of regulatory management. - 15.
+A maturity schedule (proportion mature by size or age) would be extremely useful in combination with migration rates. - 14.
+The historic participation level of subsistence fishers in wildlife management planning needs to be reviewed, and relevant issues brought forth with respect to those subsistence fishers involved with American eel. - 15.
 Examination of the mechanisms for exit from the Sargasso Sea and transport across the continental shelf. - 16.
 Mechanisms of recognition of the spawning area by silver eel, mate location in the Sargasso Sea, spawning behavior, and gonadal development in maturation should be researched. - 17.
-Contaminant effects on eel and the effects of bioaccumulation with respect to impacts on survival and growth (by age) and effect on maturation and reproductive success should be researched. - 18.
-Migratory routes and guidance mechanisms for silver eel in the ocean should be examined. - 19.
-Examine the mode of nutrition for leptocephalus in the ocean. - 20.
-Provide analysis of food habits of glass eel while at sea. - 21.
-The degree of dependence on the American eel resource by subsistence harvesters such as

-Native American Tribes, Asian and European ethnic groups, etc, needs to be investigated.
+Age at entry of glass eel into estuaries and fresh waters should be examined. - 18.
+Location and triggering mechanism for metamorphosis from leptocephalus to eel should be examined. - 19.
+Migratory routes and guidance mechanisms for silver eel in the ocean should be examined. - 20.
+The degree of dependence on the American eel resource by subsistence harvesters such as Native American Tribes, Asian and European ethnic groups, etc, needs to be investigated. - 21.
+Examine the mode of nutrition for leptocephalus in the ocean. - 22.
+Provide analysis of food habits of glass eel while at sea.